How to create an easy sustainable garden

 Save water in the garden

 See my post on easy, effective water saving tips for the garden.

 Water butts are not a magic solution to sustainability, because they dry out quickly in droughts.
 But they help.
 Buy the largest you can fit in.

-Only water annuals, vegetables, plants in pots and newly planted shrubs and perennials.
+Other plants that really need watering include annuals, vegetables, plants in pots and newly planted shrubs and perennials.

 Make your own compost

 Making compost saves you the time and petrol you waste taking garden clippings to the local tip.
 Compost also returns nutrients to the soil.